I don’t know about you, but I have an obsession with finding cheap website traffic that converts amazingly.

 No Time To Wait For SEO

-Like I’ve mentioned above, if waiting for SEO is not your thing, and all the other free traffic methods have failed you (such as social media, forum posting, youtube marketing etc).. then you should try paying for traffic.
+Like I’ve mentioned above, if waiting for SEO is not your thing, and all the other free traffic methods have failed you (such as social media, forum posting, youtube marketing, etc).. then you should try paying for website traffic.

-Almost all the paid traffic sources I mention below will start sending you traffic in about 24hours since you submit your campaign (you will have to wait for your ads to be reviewed so that’s why it will take a bit longer).
+Almost all the cheap website traffic sources I mention below will start sending you traffic in about 24 hours since you submit your campaign (you will have to wait for your ads to be reviewed so that’s why it will take a bit longer).

 Yes and No…

-I’ve tried and tested many many paid advertising networks over the years, and most of them where indeed crap, and I only lost my money in trying them out, but there are some traffic sources that I found to have good traffic with low CPC (cost per click) that worked for me and I was able to get sales and leads from them.
+I’ve tried and tested many many paid advertising networks over the years and most of them were indeed crap, and I only lost my money in trying them out, but there are some cheap website traffic sources that I found to have good traffic with low CPC (cost per click) that worked for me and I was able to get sales and leads from them.